THE PLANET BOFA DIFFERENCE

 For the English section of the Pre-Test exam, pupils are required to answer comprehension questions based on an extract.
 They are not given any extra reading time and so must learn to quickly scan the text for the answer having read the question first.
 This in itself is a skill that most pupils will not be used to.

-BOFA Pre-Test was created some years ago after several prep-schools asked for a resource that would give pupils insight into what the Pre-Test exam would be like.
-We offer packs of online mock Pre-Test exams that mirror the style and content of the official exam.
-They are highly effective in building a pupil’s exam technique while also improving their confidence.
+BOFA® ISEB Pre-Test Mock Tests were created some years ago after several prep schools asked for a resource that would give pupils insight into what the ISEB Pre-Test exam would be like.
+We offer packs of online Mock ISEB Pre-Test exams that mirror the style and content of the official exam.
+They are highly effective in building a pupil's exam technique while also improving their confidence.

-You can buy a pack of mock Pre-Tests here: pre-test.co.uk/shop
+You can buy a pack of BOFA® ISEB Pre-Test Mock Tests here: pre-test.co.uk/shop

 Learn more about the ISEB Pre-Test here.